Alzheimer's can rob your loved ones of precious memories. Create a memory box to help them remember the past.By Mayo Clinic Staff

 - Make a video or audio recording of personal stories

-Other sources of information might include important papers or personal letters.
 Consider making copies of anything precious for safekeeping.

-Keep these helpful hints in mind when adding photos and documents to a memory box:
+When adding photos and documents to a memory box:

 - Every picture tells a story.
 Write that story as a caption for each photo.
 Include the names of anyone in the picture and the date, if possible.